Charl3sD/kwaf_installer/README.md

 - add protection with Radware Kwaf

 installation:
-run the prequisites.sh script to install EPEL and Ansible run the playbook enjoy !
+set variables in kwaf/vars/k8s.yaml acording to your needs run the bootstrap.sh enjoy !